feha/aoc_patch_stats/README.md

 Preferably, something like clicking the elements directly in the timekeeping and leaderboard should turn the element into something editable.
 Though some other ui would be needed to add breaks belatedly after you already got the star.

-### **Tab Safety**
-Currently if retrieves the timekeeping data from storage once on load, and updates the storage whenever it modifies it.
-Because of how it never fetches it anew, there is no safety preventing one tab from overwriting anothers modifications.

-That said, it's not like regular usage for AoC would involve keeping the tabs for multiple days open.
-And even if you keep the stats-page open alongside whatever day you are working on, there's no issue as that page only reads and doesn't modify the storage.
-Nevertheless, might be worthwhile to make it retrieve any potential new data each time it wants to modify, including whatever race-condition (etc.) safeties javascript has for localstorage (because surely you can answer two different days/tabs so quickly it matters!).

 ### Impossibly Proper breaks
 Currently it only keeps track of your breaks through manual buttons (and auto-resuming when completing a star).